The Weird Connection Between Disneyland and ‘The Simpsons’

 Due to the show’s popularity and marketability, the iconic neon yellow family has entered multiple forms of entertainment and media, having a large presence at both Universal Orlando Resort and Universal Studios Hollywood Resort.

-Fans have been speculating when exactly The Simpsons may make their debut at Disney following the company’s purchase of 21st Century Fox in 2019, but the family has yet to grace the Disney theme parks—that is, until now.
+Fans have been speculating when exactly The Simpsons may make their debut at Disney following the company’s purchase of 21st Century Fox in 2019, but the family has yet to grace the Disney theme parks—that is, until last summer.

 Related: MrBeast Breaks Silence on Disney Purchase, Shocks the World